fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

     // Method to apply interest to the account public void ApplyInterest()
     {
-        Balance += Balance * interestRate;
+        Balance += Balance * InterestRate;
     }

     ```

-    The `ApplyInterest` method calculates the interest on the account balance using the `interestRate` field and adds the interest to the `Balance` property.
-At this point, the `interestRate` field is a static field that's shared among all instances of the `BankAccount` class.
+    The `ApplyInterest` method calculates the interest on the account balance using the `InterestRate` field and adds the interest to the `Balance` property.
+At this point, the `InterestRate` field is a static field that's shared among all instances of the `BankAccount` class.
 Since interest rate is initialized to 0, the `ApplyInterest` method doesn't actually apply any interest.
-You can update the `interestRate` field to a non-zero value in the static constructor to see the effect of the `ApplyInterest` method.
+You can update the `InterestRate` field to a non-zero value in the static constructor to see the effect of the `ApplyInterest` method.

 1. Take a minute to consider the current implementation of the `Balance` property.